dh256git/project27/src/_includes/projects/journeys/notes/index.md

 ### Notes

-These are the notes for Journeys.
+Currently, there are no notes available in this project.
+Please visit this page later.